 In February of 1963, Nick Haddad amended the plans once again, and received approval to build a fifth floor penthouse on the building.

 In May of 1963, Nick Haddad acquired 45 Commonwealth.
 He combined the buildings and operated them as a single apartment house.

-After acquiring 45 Commonwealth, Nick Haddad built a fifth-floor penthouse on that building, matching the one approved for 47 Commonwealth and increasing the number of apartments at 47 Commonwealth to ten, By March of 1964, he had cut through doors between the two buildings on the third, fourth, and fifth floors.
+After acquiring 45 Commonwealth, Nick Haddad built a fifth-floor penthouse on that building, matching the one approved for 47 Commonwealth and increasing the number of apartments at 45 Commonwealth to ten.
+He also cut through doors in the party wall between the two buildings on several floors.

 On February 20, 1971, 47 Commonwealth was extensively damaged by a fire that affected the second, third, fourth, and fifth floors and the roof.
 The damage was repaired, and on September 7, 1974, the building was again damaged by a smaller fire in an apartment on the third floor front of the building.

 Nick Haddad died in February of 2005.